-Whenever possible, it helpful to create two versions of the resources - the source version and the final version.
-The source version allows the viewer to repeat all of the steps shown in the screencast to completion, and compare his work to the final product.
-For example, in a screencast about using an image editor to remove red eyes in a photo, the initial version would be the original image without any manipulations.
-The completed version would be the image with the red eyes removed.
+Whenever possible, it helps to create two versions of the resources - the initial version and the completed version.
+The initial version allows the viewer to follow the steps shown in the screencast to complete it.
+The completed version allows the viewer to see the final product and compare it to what he has done.

-You should always be mindful of the licenses of any external resources.
-It is safest to use resources that you have created yourself to avoid thorny licensing issues.
+Including the resources that you use in a screencast is helpful to the viewer but you should be mindful of the licenses of those resources.
+It is best to always use resources that you have created by yourself to avoid thorny licensing issues.

 Sometimes you do not need to include additional resources.
 If you have created a previous screencast that shows how to prepare the initial version of something, you can redirect the viewer to that screencast.
-Further, having the viewer perform the steps shown in that screencast instead of just downloading the completed version is a better way for the viewer to learn.
+Having the viewer perform the steps shown in that screencast instead of just downloading some resource is a better way for the viewer to learn.